 Using email to its full advantage is all about providing your customers with best possible experience.
 If they’re happy with the emails they’re receiving, then you’ll reap the benefits (which hopefully includes lots of sales).
 From the email signup, to the email itself, to the landing page—and everything in between—optimizing for every step of the subscriber experience is key to email marketing success.

 With attention spans on the decline—leaving you with only 8 seconds to make an impact on your subscriber—Chris and Jamie connected ideas from email marketing, cognitive behavior, and user experience to help you get better marketing results to boost your business.
 With over 4,000 registrants (wow!), we didn’t have enough time to get to all of the questions during the Q&A portion of the webinar.
 The Emma team has very graciously offered to answer all of the questions we missed here on the blog.

 When it comes to doing email right, there’s a lot to consider: the from name, subject line, reply address, preheader, content—even landing pages and more!
 This collection of email best practices in action—complete with plenty of examples—will help you check all the boxes.

 Scoop gives us a real-time view of what trends are popping up in marketing newsletters, triggered emails and transactional emails.
 I became curious — what kinds of language are people using in their emails?
 What does the average subject line look like?
 How do marketers grab the attention of their customers?
 How do apps and services make their transactional emails stand out?
 With those questions in mind, I began my Hack Week project — the Email Zeitgeist.

 Designing an effective email involves more than just beautiful graphics.
 The subscriber’s experience with your message starts long before the subscriber ever opens the email, as they evaluate the trustworthiness of your from name and their level of interest in your subject line.
-The “from name” The from name is the field that appears first […]
+We answer the question: Why is my email opened?
+(Or not) The […]